 While the information on this page will illuminate the changes and enhancements we have made, the following may also be helpful to plan your visit:

-General Reopening Information
+General Reopening and COVID Information

 Esalen is reopening in a very special way.
 This will be a time of calm, far fewer people, private baths overlooking the glorious Pacific Ocean and open grounds to safely enjoy walks, picnics, all manner of games, exercise and relaxation—and the sublime sunsets.
 We look forward to welcoming you to an even calmer, more relaxed environment for a unique time to disconnect—and to reconnect with yourself and nature.